 - A dissertation prospectus and oral examination.

 - A dissertation based on original research and a dissertation defense

-Students in the PhD in health policy program choose a concentration and meet specific curriculum requirements in one of the following seven disciplines.
-For complete information on each concentration, including course requirements for each, please visit the program Website.
+Students in the PhD in health policy program choose a concentration and meet specific curriculum requirements in one of the following six disciplines.
+For complete information on each concentration, including course requirements for each, please visit the program website.

 Economics (Professor Joseph P. Newhouse, chair).
 The concentration in economics focuses on the economic behavior of individuals; providers; insurers; and international, federal, state, and local governments and actors as their actions affect health and medical care.
 In addition to examining the literature on health economics, the training emphasizes microeconomic theory, econometrics, and interactions with other disciplines, including clinical medicine.
 The concentration prepares students for research and teaching careers as health economists.